A Better Flutter App #7

 Coming back to the Counter app, in a very consistent and systematic way, the ‘Contacts app’ will call its controller, ContactsController, own deactivate function then soon after that, the Counter app screen is rebuilt.
 Therefore, the State object, _CounterPageState, is rebuilt and calls its initState() function.
 Of course, this means the attached controller, CounterController, own initState() function is called repeating the whole process and a list of red word-pairs is displayed once again.
 See how that works?

 Time To Pause Then Resume

 When another app, for example, is selected and the starter app is now in the background, it’s best to again stop the Timer object and its periodic processing.
 That’s demonstrated somewhat in the gif file below.
 Know that even a tap on the Android phone’s stop button causing the app to shrink back into the background will pass the value, AppLifecycleState.paused, to the didChangeAppLifecycleState() function.
 The cancel() function is then called as a result.
 See below.
 The Timer‘s periodic process has been stopped.

 However, a tap on the app bringing it back to the forefront will call the didChangeAppLifecycleState() function once again.
-This time it’s the value, AppLifecycleState.resumed, that’s passed calling the initTimer() function and initiating another Timer object to resume displaying the word pairs.
+This time it’s the value, AppLifecycleState.resumed, that’s passed calling the initTimer() function and initiating another Timer object to resume.
 Finally, a tap on the stop button and swiping the app away will once again ‘cancel’ the Timer object before the whole app is terminated.
 A good practice when dealing with Timer objects.

 Let’s leave it at that for now.
 Event handling is yet another crucial functionality every production-worthy Flutter app should have in hand.
 The MVC framework allows for this with ease.